StudebakerSkytop.com

 Another similar ad with text from the www.javelinamx.com site: http://www.javelinamx.com/JavHome/articles/71sunrof.jpg

-'72 AMC Gremlin X with sunroof
+'72 AMC Gremlin X with sunroof1972 Gremlin X with sunroof pic2

 Chrysler: